dgdimick/ARC-210-DCS-Display/README.md

 - Optional WS2812 LEDs for backlighting
 - DCSBIOS integration for in-game control and feedback
 - RESET button resets both ESP32-S3 chips
+- ESP32-S3 chips can be updated via WiFi - code will need to be changed by user.

 ## Hardware